alljoyn/core-alljoyn/alljoyn_core/samples/README.linux.txt

          be quietly advertised.
 This demonstrates how a thin library applications may be "bound" to a specific Routing Node bu using the initial Thin Library Routing Node discovery process.

+SecureDoorConsumer/Provider
+         These samples demonstrate how Security 2.0 compliant applicaions should be developed.
+After successful claiming by a security agent, the SecureDoorProvider exposes a door BusObject that a SecureDoorConsumer can act upon.
+Accessing the provided door can only be allowed after installing an adequate policy and membership using the security agent; i.e., the agent that was used for claiming the applications originally.